This Asian-inspired tempeh noodle salad is fresh and flavorful. It is a 30-minute recipe that is perfect for picnics, barbecues, and busy weeknights.

 Tempeh Noodle Salad

-This pan-Asian inspired salad is a fresh and tasty meal.
+This Asian-inspired salad is a fresh and healthy meal.
 The recipe is easy to adjust to whatever vegetables you have in your fridge.
-Use tempeh, tofu or chicken for a delicious and filling meal.
+Use tempeh, tofu, or peanuts for a delicious and filling meal.
+See the section above for more suggestions on how to adjust the recipe to suit your taste buds.

 - Prep Time: 10 minutes